fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 - Trying to pass an extra/unwanted prop to a component
 - Forgetting to pass a required prop to a component
-- Passing a prop of a wrong type to a component
+- Passing a prop with a wrong type to a component

 If we make any of these errors, TypeScript can help us catch them in our editor right away.